 - CV boots

-The VW Drive Easy Gold plan covers the powertrain along with the rear and front suspension.
+The VW Drive Easy Gold plan includes the powertrain along with the front and rear suspension.
 It also offers protection for the fuel system, electrical components, and climate control.

 On the lower end of the spectrum is the VW Drive Easy Powertrain plan.
-This VW warranty only takes care of the basic parts, so the majority of repair costs aren’t covered.
-While there is protection for the transmission, engine, transaxle, transfer case, and drive axles, you won’t have coverage for the steering and electrical systems.
+This VW extended warranty only takes care of the basic parts, so the majority of repair costs aren’t covered.
+While there is protection for the transaxle, transfer case, engine, transmission, and drive axles, you won’t have coverage for the steering and electrical systems.

 If you face any mechanical breakdowns, you will also be responsible for the copay.
 On some Volkswagen warranty plans, there is no copay.
 The other two options are a $100 disappearing copay and a $250 copay plan.
 With the $100 disappearing option, there is no deductible when you bring the car back to the selling dealer.
 If you choose to use a different dealer, you will have to pay the $100.